-Kincannon told the city council meeting that the

-funds will go for equipment and management of the system and that bids are now being accepted for the cameras.
-She said the body cameras will add accountability for both officers and the public "It is not going to solve all our problems but I think it is a step in the right direction." the mayor said.
+Kincannon told the city council meeting that the funds will go for equipment and management of the system and that bids are now being accepted for the cameras.
+She said the body cameras will add accountability for both officers and the public "It is not going to solve all our prob-lems but I think it is a step in the right direction," the mayor said.

-olice Chief Eve Thomas pres council with a report on the test period for the cameras and two video examples In the report Thomas said the department, prior to the testing, focused on policy and procedur how cameras will work, and how to best train officers on their use.
-Technical service personnel, who will be responsible for storage, retrieval and disseminating the data, were also discussed.
-She reported the body worn cameras offer the potential benefit of better transparency and the ability to provide another view of officer citizen contacts.
-The cameras may make for and lawsuits.
-Evidence could be used in crimial arrests and prosecution and even of training opportunities for real life situations

-The first year's cost would cover the hire of an additional Audio Video Technician with a salary of about \$48,000, and equipment including 400 body cameras, data storage, mounts, cables and batteries, routers, antenna and data plans for 350 patrol cars.
-The \$1.7 million will also go to a digital management application.
-And software for door triggers and computer aided dispatch integration.
-The city is looking for five-year con tracts for the cameras and equipment State law requires that camera video images be confidential when involving minors, and the interiors of some facilities and private homes in the absence of a criminal offense
+olice Chief Eve Thomas pre council with a report on the test period for the cameras and two video examples disseminating the data, were also discussed She reported the body worn cameras offer the potential benefit of better transparency and the ability to provide another view of officer citizen contacts.
+The cameras may make for more efficient resolution of citizen complaints and lawsuits.
+Evidence could be used in criminal arrests and prosecution and even offer training opportunities for real life situations The first year's cost would cover the hire of an additional Audio Video Technician with a salary of about \$48,000, and equipment including 400 body cameras, data storage, mounts, cables and batteries, routers, antenna and data plans for 350 patrol cars.
+The \$1.7 million will also go to a digital management application, And software for door triggers and computer aided dispatch integration The city is looking for five-year contracts for the cameras and equipment State law requires that camera video images be confidential when involving minors, and the interiors of some facilities and private homes in the absence of a criminal offense